OVERVIEW

 THE WALKING

+This is a challenging to strenuous walk, our second hardest grading.
+You will need to be able to walk.
 You will be walking an average of 16.5km, with 1061m ascent and 1052m descent each day.
-Trails are well-defined, well waymarked and cover a variety of terrains which include; forest tracks, high alpine pastures, rocky mountain paths and through mountain towns and villages.
+Trails are well-defined, well waymarked and cover a variety of terrains, which include forest tracks, high alpine pastures, rocky mountain paths and through mountain towns and villages.
 It is also possible you may have to cross some snowy patches on the ascent or descent of higher mountain cols, so good mountain footwear is required!
-On day 12, (less so on day 13) there is one short section of metal ladders, handrails and foot rungs bolted into the rock which is very straightforward to follow.
+On day 12 (less so on day 13), there is one short section of metal ladders, handrails, and foot rungs bolted into the rock, which is very straightforward to follow.
 We have an alternative route that bypasses this if you wish to avoid it.
 If you suffer from vertigo or have any further questions about these sections, we’d be happy to discuss the options to get around these walks.

 LUGGAGE

-Your main piece of luggage will be transported for you, so all you have to do is carry a daypack with the essentials you need for that day.
-If you have any questions about this please contact our office and have a chat with our friendly team.
+Your main piece of luggage will be transported for you, so all you have to do is carry a daypack with the essentials for that day.
+If you have any questions about this, please contact our office and chat with our friendly team.

 HOW TO GET THERE AND AWAY